-But further excavations of the tomb itself are on hold, at least for now.
+But further excavations of the main tomb itself are very very slow, at least for now.

 “It is best to keep the ancient tomb untouched, because of the complex conditions inside,” Duan Qinbao, a researcher with the Shaanxi Provincial Archaeology Institute, told the China Daily.